taevonny/Java-Utility-Bill-Saver/README.md

 # MoneySaver – Personal Budgeting Tool (Java)

-MoneySaver is a console-based budgeting tool designed to help users track their monthly income, expenses, and savings.
-Built as part of my ITJava coursework, this project demonstrates object-oriented programming fundamentals, input handling, and basic financial calculations using Java.
+The Money Saver tool is a console-based budgeting tool designed to help users track their monthly utilites.
+Built as part of my Intro to Java coursework, this project demonstrates object-oriented programming fundamentals, input handling, and basic financial calculations using Java.

 ## Features

-- Prompt-based income and expense tracking
+- Prompt-based utility tracking
-- Calculates total monthly income, expenses, and remaining balance
-- Supports multiple budget categories
-- Simple, user-friendly command-line interface
 - Data validation for accurate entries

 ## Technologies Used